erikhyrkas/snakes/training_data/llama-scripts-1.md

 **Outro**

 (Outro music starts playing.
 The video ends with a call-to-action, inviting viewers to like and subscribe)

-Note: This script is just a starting point, and you can adjust it according to your specific needs and style.
 <end>

 Write a script for a YouTube video that discusses the event: 'Development of the Akkadian Empire' that occurred around 2400 BC.
 Explain why it was significant, its impact, and how it fits into the broader timeline of history.<start>Here is a script for a YouTube video on the development of the Akkadian Empire: